-The accompanying schedule of expenditures of federal awards includes the federal grant activity of the County under programs of the federal government for the year ended September 30, 2015.
-The information in this schedule is presented in accordance with the requirements of the Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying schedule of expenditures of federal awards includes the federal grant activity of the County under programs of the federal government for the year ended September 30, 2017.
+The information in this schedule is presented in accordance with the requirements of the Uniform Guidance issued by the Office of Management and Budget (OMB).
 Because the schedule presents only a selected portion of the operations of the County, it is not intended to and does not present the financial position or changes in net assets of the County.